kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 	- `secondMethod()` is read x and y
 	- They are executed in threads T1 and T2
 	- Question: what is the value or r2?
+		- Due to the way the code is written, there is a happens-before link between:
+			- x = 1 and y = 1
+			- r1 = y and r2 = x
+			-
 ```
 int x, y, r1, r2;
 Object lock = new Object();